 As well as lakes, it’s known for forests, mountains, and quaint villages.
 The area’s history includes several famous literary icons too, including Wordsworth and Beatrix Potter.
-Although you can have many types of holiday in the Lake District, hiking or walking is by far the most popular activity here.
+Although you can have many types of holiday in the Lake District, hiking trails or walking is by far the most popular activity here.

-In this post, we’ll take a look at the best places to visit in the Lake District.
+In this post, I’ll take a look at the best places to visit in the Lake District.
 Since the Lake District is so large, these activities are set across a large area.

 Need a place quick?
 Here’s the best neighbourhood in Lake District: